TOO SICK FOR SCHOOL

 Fever is an important symptom.
 When it occurs along with a sore throat, an earache, nausea, listlessness, or a rash, your child may be carrying something very contagious.
 Most pediatricians advise parents to keep children home during the course of a fever and for an additional 24 hours after the fever has passed.
 Children must be fever-free for 24 hours without the use of fever-reducing medications.

 A bad cough or cold symptoms can indicate a severe cold, bronchitis, flu, or even pneumonia.
 Some children suffer one cold after another all winter long and a run-of-the-mill cold should not be a reason to miss school.
+But, if your child is not acting “right”, has difficulty breathing, or is becoming dehydrated, it could be serious.
+Check with your doctor right away.

 A runny nose is the way many children respond to pollen, dust, chalk, or simply a change of season.
 If it isn’t a common cold, then it’s an allergy and allergies aren’t contagious.
 Don’t keep the child home.